The Verdict – Winner: 99designs

 Is 99designs better for logo design than DesignCrowd?

 99designs is better for logo design when you need control over the quality of your designers and get many submissions on a low budget.
-DesignCrowd is better when you’re on a budget or need as many designs as possible, but you don’t care about the quality of the designers.
+DesignCrowd is better when you’re on a budget or need as many designs as possible but don’t care about the quality of the designers.

 Is 99designs or DesignCrowd better for finding high-quality designers?